a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 - post-clone
 - at the end of it all
 # do I need a bit about preparing a clone user for each clone profile?

+# add to clone article: the script to identify empty update sets needs either to check for empty batch parents, or add a comment to show that it'll return empty batch parents